joshnuss/svelte-reactive-timer/README.md

 // remaining ms
 timer.remaining

-// the status of the timer "running", "paused" or "stopped" timer.status
+// status of the timer, either "running", "paused" or "stopped" timer.status

-// true when status is running timer.isRunning
+// true when status is "running" timer.isRunning

-// true when status is stopped timer.isStopped
+// true when status is "stopped" timer.isStopped

-// true when status is paused
+// true when status is "paused" timer.isPaused
-timer.isPaused

-// the last updated time, can be used as a clock timer.time
+// last updated time, can be used as a clock timer.time
 ```